earaya/voodoo/README.md

 ### Exceptions

 Nothing too exciting or earth-shattering here, just some typed exceptions which represent particular HTTP responses.
-The all extend HttpException, which itself is a RuntimeException.
+All the provided exceptions extend HttpException, which itself is a RuntimeException.
 When used in conjunction with DefaultExceptionMapper (again, this is on by default, but can be disabled via JerseyServletModule), the @GET/@POST/etc methods in your Jersey resources can throw these exceptions,